eltrompetero/coniii/README.md

 ## Quick guide (console)

-First, install iPython for a console-based interpreter.
+First, install iPython for a console-based interpreter and start it.
 ```bash
 $ pip install ipython
 ```